Ang Cute ng Ina Mo!

 Ang Cute ng Ina Mo! is a 2007 Filipino comedy drama film directed by Wenn V. Deramas.
 It stars Ai-Ai delas Alas, Anne Curtis, Eugene Domingo, Luis Manzano and John Lapus.
 The film premiered on April 7, 2007.
 This is the second film co-produced by Viva Films and Star Cinema years after Viva split from ABS-CBN in 2001.
-This was Manzano and Curtis' second movie after 2006's All About Love with its 2nd segment "Kalesa" and also the second Curtis' movie after Wag Kang Lilingon.
+This was Manzano and Curtis' second film after 2006's All About Love with its second segment "Kalesa" and also the second Curtis film after Wag Kang Lilingon.
+Ang Cute ng Ina Mo! is a spinoff of the 2003 film Ang Tanging Ina, albeit Viva Films co-produced this one.